TheIronYard--Orlando/git-demo/app/students.md

 * Kevin thinks the class is ok, but wishes we could go faster.
 Lots faster.

-* Linsy stays in the dark room working all the time, because she sucks at ping pong.
+* Linsy is killin' it at ping pong.

 * Brian has been spoiling the whole class with gourmet meals every Friday.